mdabrowski1990/uds/docs/source/pages/user_guide/segmentation.rst

         uds_message_2 = can_segmenter.desegmentation(can_packets_2)

-    .. warning:: Desegmentation performs only sanity check of CAN Packets content, therefore some inconsistencies with Diagnostic on CAN standard might be silently accepted as long as a message can be decoded out of provided CAN packets.
+    .. warning:: Desegmentation performs only sanity check of CAN Packets content, therefore some inconsistencies with Diagnostic on CAN standard might be silently accepted as long as a message can be unambiguously decoded out of provided CAN packets.